• Home

 1. Matrix Chart

-A Matrix Graph (one of the year-over-year comparison charts) can help you identify the presence and strengths of relationships between two or more lists of items.
+A Matrix Graph can help you identify the presence and strengths of relationships between two or more lists of items.
 Besides, it provides a compact way of representing many-to-many relationships of varying strengths.

 Example